 Please note, that none of these links are endorsements towards any product or company/organization, but rather are referenced here as potential resources which you can look into on your own.

-- Shared - ASL Interpreter/CART Contacts (a working community list curated by U-M National Center for Institutional Diversity [NCID] of service providers for live captioning/CART and American Sign Language [ASL] interpretation.
-Note: When people with disabilities request ASL or live captioning as an accommodation for attending an event or meeting, units are generally required to provide for these services, and autocaptioning is generally insufficient)
+- Shared - ASL Interpreter/CART Contacts is a working community list curated by U-M National Center for Institutional Diversity [NCID].
+It lists service providers for live captioning/CART and American Sign Language [ASL] interpretation.
+Note that when people with disabilities request ASL or live captioning as an accommodation for attending an event or meeting, it is because they are not well served by autocaptioning, and units are generally required to provide for these services.
+Questions may be addressed to the U-M ADA Coordinator.

 Known accessibility issues